Carrie Buck: Early life

 Carrie Buck was born in Charlottesville, Virginia, the first of three children born to Emma Buck; she also had a half-sister, Doris Buck, and a half-brother, Roy Smith.
 Little is known about Emma Buck except that she was poor and married to Frederick Buck, who abandoned her early in their marriage.
 Emma was committed to the Virginia State Colony for Epileptics and Feebleminded after being accused of "immorality", prostitution, and having syphilis.

 After her birth, Carrie Buck was placed with foster parents, John and Alice Dobbs.
 She attended public school, where she was noted to be an average student.
-When she was in sixth grade, the Dobbs removed her to have her help with housework.
+When she was in sixth grade, the Dobbses removed her to have her help with housework.

 At 17, Buck became pregnant as a result of being raped by Alice Dobbs' nephew, Clarence Garland.
-On January 23, 1924, the Dobbs had her committed to the Virginia Colony for Epileptics and Feeble-Minded on the grounds of feeblemindedness, incorrigible behavior, and promiscuity.
+On January 23, 1924, the Dobbses had her committed to the Virginia Colony for Epileptics and Feeble-Minded on the grounds of feeblemindedness, incorrigible behavior, and promiscuity.
 Her commitment is said to have been due to the family's embarrassment at Buck's pregnancy from the rape incident.

 On March 28, 1924, she gave birth to a daughter.
-Since Buck had been declared mentally incompetent to raise her child, the Dobbs adopted the baby and named her "Vivian Alice Elaine Dobbs".
+Since Buck had been declared mentally incompetent to raise her child, the Dobbses adopted the baby and named her "Vivian Alice Elaine Dobbs".
 She attended Venable Public Elementary School of Charlottesville for four terms, from September 1930 until May 1932.
 By all accounts, Vivian was of average intelligence, far above feeblemindedness.

 In June 1932, Vivian contracted measles.
 She died from a secondary intestinal infection, enteric colitis, at the age of 8.